jbock-java/zerobuilder/README.md

 ### Why zero?

+If the optional `@Builders(recycle = true)` annotation is present on the enclosing type,
-If the `recycle` flag is set, <em>and the goal method does not use any type variables</em>, the generated code will reuse the generated builder/updater instance(s).
+<em>and the goal method does not use any type variables</em>,
+the generated code will reuse the generated builder/updater instance(s).
-Thus, the project name implies "zero gc".
+Thus, the project name implies "zero garbage collection".